-- Be professional: When you meet someone in person, a firm handshake, an elevator pitch and a business card go a long way in establishing your professionalism.
-Obviously, you can’t physically shake someone’s hand or hand them a business card online but that doesn’t mean you can’t convey that same professionalism.
+When you meet someone in person, a firm handshake, an elevator pitch, and a business card go a long way in establishing your professionalism.
+Obviously, you can’t physically shake someone’s hand or hand them a business card online, but that doesn’t mean you can’t convey that same professionalism.
 During virtual events, turn your video on and interact with the speaker and other guests.
 Be sure to provide your contact information in the chatbox for easy follow-up (and save the chatbox so that you can connect with others who also shared their contact information).
-When messaging someone, be sure your words are concise and businesslike (no lol’s, ttyl’s or smiley faces) and, yes, grammar still counts…don’t forget to use spellcheck!
+When messaging someone, be sure your words are concise and businesslike (no LOLs, TTYLs, or smiley faces), and, yes, grammar still counts … don’t forget to use spell-check!

 5. Keep in touch